rand3289/asyncEn/readme.md

 # asyncEn
-asyncEn is a minimalistic event based simulation for testing AI algorithms.
+asyncEn is a minimalistic event based environment for testing AI algorithms.
 This is the simplest environment I could write.
 Everything is a circle or a line (wall) to simplify collision detection.
 Agents driving objects' behavior send momentary actions and receive events from the environment.
 Actions are left/right/forward kicks to propell itself.
 Events include collisions and wave interactions.